-- Aimlessly wondering about didn’t really work for the kids.
+- Aimlessly wandering about didn’t really work for the kids.
 Shame because Las Ramblas, the Gothic Quarter and many other neighbourhoods are made for rambling.

 - We were surprised by what good value the boat trip was.
-This kids were free and we got to see some unique views.
+The kids were free, and we got to see some unique views.

 Barcelona with Kids – Day 3

 We planned a day at the Sagrada Familia as more thunderstorms were forecast.
 However, when I went to book tickets there were none available.
 Fortunately, the storms came and went early anyway.

 Instead, we were indecisive.
 The kids were still visibly tired from the previous day, adding to our indeterminacy.
 We eventually decided on the cable car across the harbour.
 We were first on, so we snagged the best spot.
 The ride gave us some incredible views of the city.